Akpo1000/AMAZON_PRODCT-REVIEW/README.md

 - Products with fewer than 1,000 reviews
 - Categories with highest discounts
 - Top 5 products in terms of rating and number of reviewed combined

+## Recommendaions
+Confirm that the electronical category consistently generate high margins and revenue, followed by the Computer & Assessories, Home & Kitchen and Offices products.

+Customer behaviour insisght: Understand that the electronical category has high discount and reviews.